tacticstactics/Polarimeter_py/README.md

 2) fixed polarizer
 3) photo detector.

 Photo detector signal is fourier transformed.
-Frequency conponents are analyzed.
-Also phase of each frequencies are used to determine azimath abd phase of polarized light.
+After transformation, azimath and phase of polarized light are calculated using amplitude and phase of frequency signals.

 Below are calculation results.